sinclairzx81/sidewinder/libs/value/readme.md

 ## Overview

-Sidewinder Value is a library that constructs values from Sidewinder Types.
-It can build new values from scratch using an existing Sidewinder Type or patch an existing value to match type while preserving values.
-It offers lightweight runtime type checking.
+Sidewinder Value is a library that provides advanced operations on JavaScript values.
+It offers functionality ranging from creating values from Sidewinder types, upcasting values from types and diffing and patching values.
+All functions of this library are immutable.

 License MIT